dammafra/hook-a-fish/README.md

 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:5173
+# Run the local server at localhost:5173 and localhost:2567 for client and server respectively
-npm run dev --workspace=client
+npm run dev

-# Build for production in the dist/ directory
+# Build for production in the client/dist and server/dist directories
-npm run build --workspace=client
+npm run build
 ```

 ## Expanding the ESLint configuration